CostanzoPadovano/RNASeq_Variant_Calling_GATK_scripts/README.md

     filter_variants.sh: Filters variants using GATK VariantFiltration.
     run_pipeline.sh: Runs the entire variant calling pipeline.

-To run the pipeline, modify the parameters in run_pipeline.sh to match the paths to your input files and the desired output directory.
+To run the pipeline, modify the parameters in .sh files to match the paths to your input files and the desired output directory.
 Then, run the pipeline using the following command:

 bash run_pipeline.sh